 What Can I Do About It?

-Ok.
+Okay.
 You suspect you might be codependent.
 The answer to the above question is pretty straightforward.
 Unfortunately, there is no "treatment" specifically for codependency like there is for addiction.
 You'll need to seek out a therapist.
-Be forewarned, you'll need to shop around for a therapist that is competent in codependency and has resolved their OWN codependency!
+Be forewarned, you'll need to shop around for a therapist that is competent in codependency and has resolved their own codependency!
 I recommend starting with addictions counselors and going from there.
 They will either be able to treat you themselves or be able to refer you to someone who knows what they're doing with a codependent.
 Alternatively, look for therapists that list addictions and codependency in their specialties.
 Some therapists, sadly, do not know what codependency is, much less how to treat it.
 And even more sadly, many therapists are codependents who have no idea that's what they are.
-(We are all HELPERS and FIXERS after all.)
+(We are all helpers and fixers after all.)
 Having a codependent counselor treat a codependent is a disaster waiting to happen.

 And read those books I recommended.
 ASAP!
 I have included links to both books below as well as links to self help groups.

 Do you think you may be Codependent.

 - Codependents Anonymous

 ACA (ACoA) Adult Children of Alcoholics World Service Organization, Inc.